COVID-19 Travel Updates

 - Crew member training in COVID-19 symptom observation, identification, and reporting.

-- Thorough PPE equipment training for all crew members.
+- Crew training compliant with federal procedures including thorough PPE equipment training for all crew members.

 - Onboard supply of personal protective equipment (PPR) including face shields, gloves, and face masks for the crew.